-Joining Twitter is like joining any community – there's a set of best practices to follow to be successful there.
+Joining Twitter is like joining any community – there's a set of best practices to follow in order to be successful.

 Here are the three golden rules of Twitter:

-- Don't spam – This is Rule Number One for social media marketing in general, and just as important for Twitter.
+- Don't spam – This is rule number one for social media marketing in general, and just as important for Twitter.
 Spamming is the quickest way to get unfollowed.
 You'll want to make sure you're sharing content your target audience will want to see.
-For more tips on this, you can read our three bullet-proof rules for small businesses on social media.

 - Twitter isn't a megaphone – No one likes spending time with people who only talk about themselves – and it’s no different online.
 Think of Twitter as a telephone, not a megaphone.
 The best way to promote your small business is to add valuable content to conversations that draw potential customers to you, rather than scaring them off.